Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Build Quality and Safety

-A heavy convection toaster oven could indicate many things.
-It can indicate that the oven has a larger capacity, more heating elements, better shielding, and that it has a sturdy build.
+The weight of a convection toaster oven for your countertop could indicate many things.
+It can mean the oven has a larger capacity, more heating elements, better shielding, and a sturdy build.

-You should inspect the quality of door handles, preferably some that don’t warm-up like the rest of the oven’s exterior.
+You should inspect the quality of door handles, preferably some that don’t warm up like the rest of the oven’s exterior.

-You should also consider how hot the oven can get on the outside.
+Another consideration is how hot the oven can get on the outside.
 It’s recommended to leave some room between the sides of the oven and other appliances.
 By doing so, you will prevent damaging them and allow enough air to be pulled in.

 Size and Capacity